 Q. Can I get college credit for my Military Service?

 A. Yes.
 Credit will be given for documented military training which has been assessed by the American Council on Education.
 There is no fee for the posting of military credit.
 Students must send a copy of their military transcripts directly to Marshall University Admissions.
 Students need to have an academic record at Marshall for credits to be posted on their transcript.

 Q. Is there a limit on the amount of college-equivalent credit that can be earned?

 A. No. However students still must meet the residency and general education requirements for the degree.
 Most portfolio submissions earn no more that 12-24 credits, 1-2 semesters.

 Q. How do I find out about Standard Awards of Credit for licenses or certifications?

 A. Awards of credit change over time.
 Standard Awards of credit require specific documentation.
 Check with the RBA staff to determine what is required.
-There is a $300 fee for evaluating credentials and awarding credit.

 The RBA Program also recognizes standard credit awards that are listed in the ACE (American Council on Education) Guide.